 * Proficient in the use of personal computers, Google Apps and Microsoft applications.

 * Bachelor’s degree.
-Relevant work experience will be considered.
+Relevant public policy and advocacy work experience will be considered.

 * At least 5 to 7 years’ experience working in grassroots advocacy, volunteer management, or community organizing, preferably with non-profit organizations and/or working in state-level government affairs or with a state legislature.